scacela/oci-ndrives-mnodes/README.md

 terraform plan                                    # show the deployment plan before applying terraform apply                                   # apply the deployment plan, enter 'yes' when prompted
 </pre>
-- access your nodes once they have been attached.
+- Access your nodes once they have been attached.
 Verify the attachment on the nodes:
 <pre>
 sudo iscsiadm -m node                             # list the ISCSI nodes
 </pre>